bconway1906/bconway1906/README.md

 I enjoy working on a variety of projects.
 Here are a few highlights:

 1. [Project 1](https://github.com/bconway1906/CLOUD-SOC-HONEYNET): Creating a Live SOC
+2. [Project 2](https://github.com/bconway1906/Host-HTML-Website-on-AWS): How to Host a HTML Website on AWS

 Current working on a few AWS projects.
 Will update soon!